 I’m sure that might seem a completely crazy and foreign concept to many people who know my physical constraints and my daily battle with pain.
 All of which has required me to embrace a basically reclusive life with my husband.

 “Acceptance doesn’t mean resignation; it means understanding that something is what it is and that there’s got to be a way through it” Michael J Fox

 So what does Acceptance look like for me?

 - I look for ways to adapt to my disabilities.
-If I can’t do something that I would really like to do I set about strategising to see if there is a way.
+If I can’t do something I would really like to do, I set about strategizing to see if there is a way.
 If there isn’t I move on.
-Let’s face it, even able-bodied, healthy people have things they’d like to do but can’t.
+Let’s face it, even able-bodied healthy people have things they’d like to do but can’t.
 That’s life.
 I used to work crazy hours with little free time and I never had time to do all the things I wanted to do at home.
 Now I do and I love the freedom medical retirement gives me.

 - I don’t feel sorry for myself.
 When I was working we had a saying that we put on post it notes, ” Choose Your Attitude”.
 We even went as far as asking each other what attitude we had brought into the office each morning.
 We’d encourage each other to choose a positive attitude.
 It was a bit of fun but it lifted everyone’s spirits and created a great culture.
 When I feel tired and pain is soaring, I absolutely get grumpy like everyone else.
 I could easily wallow in that state but I quickly try to remind myself to “Choose my Attitude”.
 Life is too short to be grumpy and I’ve learned it only makes pain worse.